 10. Shaftesbury, Dorset

+Shaftesbury is not strictly a village, but it still has a village feel.
 The setting for one of ‘Britain’s best-loved adverts’ is in Shaftesbury.
 In a 1973 advert for Hovis bread, a baker’s boy had to push his bike to the top of the cobbled hill.
-Even now, people still visit the village to see the famous hill.
+Even now, people still visit to see the famous hill.
 The village has a farmers’ market, information centre, museum and supermarket.

 “The beauty of the surrounding Dorset countryside is complemented by the collection of fine historical buildings that make up the centre of Shaftesbury itself.
 WIth a number of delightful Inns, restaurants and hotels, it has become a popular tourist destination for a relaxing family holiday or short break,” says Shaftesbury Dorset.com.